 Code of Conduct

 Do not harass others, either verbally, physically, or otherwise.
-Harassment and discrimination is given zero tolerance.
+Harassment and discrimination are given zero tolerance.
 Each attendee should be equally respected regardless of nationality, race, language, gender, sexual orientation, age, disability, physical appearance, faith, profession, seniority, political view, or intellect.

 Appreciate each other.
 Each attendee is expected to show a professional attitude, and behave accordingly.
-User of Python are diverse in their professional roles, technical backgrounds, and application areas.
+Users of Python are diverse in their professional roles, technical backgrounds, and application areas.
 They contribute to the technology in many different ways, some amazingly unimaginable.
 Opinions or actions that undervalue other members of the community are inappropriate.

 Show consideration to others.
-Sexual contents in any form are inappropriate in any conference venues, including but not limited to talks, open spaces, or social media.
+Sexual contents in any form are inappropriate in any conference venue, including but not limited to talks, open spaces, or social media.
 Words and actions originated from stereotypes are discouraged.
 Cell phones should be set to silence or a mode that does not annoy others in the conference rooms.

-The conference organizers have the power to take appropriate actions to redirect behavior of those who violate the Code of Conduct.
+The conference organizers have the power to take appropriate actions to redirect the behavior of those who violate the Code of Conduct.
 Violators may be forced to leave the conference without a refund at the sole discretion of the organizers.

 This Code of Conduct is approved by the organizers of PyCon Taiwan.